 Cumberland County has 82,141 housing units that are primarily single family detached homes, with 68% of the units owner-occupied and 32% of the units renter-occupied.
-The 2011-2015 ACS reported 82,141 total housing units (occupied and vacant) in the County, with a vacancy rate of 7.5% and increase from 5.1% in 2012.
+The 2018-2022 ACS reported 82,141 total housing units (occupied and vacant) in the County, with a vacancy rate of 7.5% and increase from 5.1% in 2012.

-When reviewing ACS data, the development of single-family detached homes still continues to grow as well as single family attached homes.
-However, the County's Comprehensive Plan states multi-family structures of 10 or more units has increased by 44%.
+When reviewing ACS data, the development of single-family homes continues to grow.
+The County's Comprehensive Plan states multi-family structures of 10 or more units has increased by 44%.